 Right now, the future of the Social Security program is largely unknown.
 Because of today’s longer life expectancy, people are staying in the system longer than ever before, which is hurting its sustainability.

-The best we can do to understand the future of Social Security is to wait and see.
+Whether this is completely accurate or not is unknown, so the best we can do to understand the future of Social Security is to wait and see.